ecstasysdevelopment/ecstasysdevelopment/README.md

 ## 🚀 Currently Working On

-- 🎮 Full FiveM ecosystem: Loading, multichar, UI, ban systems
+- 🎮 Some very advanced FiveM scripts for RP or also PVP servers
-- 📊 Localhost dashboards linked to real game data
+- 📊 A localhost dashboard for a Lego Spike car in Python and JS
-- 🧠 Advanced UI/UX design for RP servers
+- 🧠 Advanced and very good UI/UX design for my FiveM scripts
 - 💡 Clean, modular & optimized scripts

 ---